virkillz/phoenixadmin/README.md

 # Phoenixadmin

 Many project require admin panel.
 This is a simple boilerplate for admin panel using phoenix.
 It already have user authentication.
 And modified HTML generator to make it slightly nicer.
-It can save me several hour everytime I need to do admin portal.

 ![Screenshot](https://s33.postimg.cc/4h4nkj89b/Screen_Shot_2018-07-04_at_2.49.57_PM.png)